 Garelochhead (Cean a’ Ghearrloch) is located at the head of the Gare Loch which is connected to the Firth of Clyde between the Roseneath peninsula and the town of Helensburgh.
 The Gare Loch has had a long history of involvement with the navy and is currently the the UK’s nuclear submarine base at Faslane, on the east side of the loch a mile south of the village.
 The railway line is located well above the village and is a demanding 150ft climb for walking passengers.

 The station is built in the traditional West Highland line ‘Swiss chalet’ style on an island platform.
 The train in the picture is travelling north to Oban and Fort William/Mallaig and occupies what was the original Up line to Glasgow, however following the replacement of the original semaphore signalling with radio electronic tablet block line control, the running order was changed to RH working.
 The unoccupied line on the right is now the Up line to Glasgow.
-The Station fabric is being maintained and the view shows the building recently finished in the ScotRail corporate livery.
-Perhaps controversial since the original cream and green colour scheme dates back to the original North British colours.
+The station fabric is being maintained and the view shows the building finished in the ScotRail corporate livery.
+Perhaps controversial since the original cream and green colour scheme dates back to North British colours.
+The building is currently unoccupied but plans have been made to refurbish the station and signal box for use by service veterans by the Garelochhead Station Trust.

-Unfortunately the building is currently unoccupied despite ScotRail’s attempts to find an organisation that could make good use of the accommodation.
-The distance from the town and the long access climb is not helpful.
 The train is the 12.21 ex Glasgow Queen Street to Oban, Fort William and Mallaig train and sits at Garelochhead station at 13.21 on Friday 10th October 2014.
 The view south includes the redundant, and typical, West Highland platform signal box.
 The main station lies beyond.
 The scenery around Garelochhead and the nearby Roseneath peninsula is very attractive with its mixture of rugged hills and sheltered lochside views, moored yachts and Victorian villas.
-However the presence of the Submarine base and the relative closeness of the Royal Naval Armanent Depot at Couplort means that the area is not exactly a rural idyll.
+However the presence of the submarine base and the relative closeness of the Royal Naval Armanent Depot at Coulport means that the area is not exactly a rural idyll.
 An idea of the area can be appreciated by taking in the view west, over the town and loch.
 Click on the small image to view.

 Mark’s picture shows a West Coast Class 37 Diesel locomotive returning a rake of coaches, deployed during the summer on the Fort William – Mallaig Jacobite Steam train, to their stable at Carnforth.